lilott8/CS220-Final/README.md

 ===============
 #Changelog:

+ - I understand the output.
+ - I can use the output to solve the stiener tree problem

+##Done:

  - Boost::Polygon::Voronoi has been "implimented".
 This is a loose implementation
- - Got line drawing done, but it doesn't collow a complete rectilinear fashion
+ - Got line drawing done, but it doesn't follow a complete rectilinear fashion
  - implementing boost's voronoi diagram generator

-##Done:

  - aliased line drawing
  - Fortune's is done
  - mapping is working